borgbackup/borg/docs/faq.rst

 --------------------------------------------------

-It is possible to swap your backup disks if each backup medium is assigned its own repository by creating a new one with :ref:`borg_rcreate`.
+It is possible to swap your backup disks if each backup medium is assigned its own repository by creating a new one with :ref:`borg_repo-create`.

 Can I copy or synchronize my repo to another location?
 ------------------------------------------------------